 - Unwrap the dough and place between two sheets of parchment paper.
 On a clean work surface, roll out the dough to a ¼ inch thickness.

 - Use any cookie cutter, sharp knife, or pizza or pastry cutter to cut out the graham crackers.
-I use a pastry cutter and then poke with a fork to give the appearance of a graham cracker.
-(I typically get 18, as I like them slightly thicker and softer)
+I either use a pastry cutter and then poke with a fork to give the appearance of a graham cracker or round biscuit cutters.
+(I typically get 18-24, but the yield will depend on the size you cut the crackers)

 - Bake until golden brown, about 10-14 minutes.